Zero-cycles on varieties over a $\mathfrak{B}_s$-field: Kato homology groups

 is injective (resp.~surjective) for some $n\ge 0$, then so is

 \end{lem} \begin{proof} Consider the following commutative diagram:

 where $\res_{F'/F}$ is the restriction map.
-Since the extension degree $[F':F]$ is prime to $l$, the compositions
+The restriction map on the Kato homology groups is induced by the restriction map

-are bijective.
-In particular, the restrictions are injective and the corestrictions are surjective.
-Therefore, if we assume the top horizontal map $f_*^{KH}$ in the above commutative diagram is injective (resp.\ surjective), same holds for the bottom. \end{proof}
+whereas the map $f_\ast^{KH}$ is given by corestriction.
+Hence the commutativity of the left diagram follows from the Mackey formula for restriction and corestriction (\cite[Chapter I, Proposition~1.5.6]{NSW08}).
+Both compositions

-\begin{thm} Suppose that $F$ is a finite field, and $X$ is a smooth projective and geometrically irreducible scheme over $F$.
-Then,
+are multiplication by $[F':F]$.
+Since the groups are annihilated by $l^r$ and $[F':F]$ is prime to $l$, these compositions are bijective.
+In particular, the restriction maps are injective and the corestriction maps are surjective.
+Therefore, if the top horizontal map $f_*^{KH}$ in the above commutative diagrams is injective (resp.\ surjective), then so is the bottom horizontal map. \end{proof}